 Map 2-14, a compilation of data from the previous maps, suggests the degree of demand for public transit based on a graduated scale.
 While tracts 122, 125, 130, and 138 are presumed to have the highest level of need for public transit, tracts 127, 128, 129, 131, 133, 134, and 137 also suggest a strong demand for such services.
 Examination reveals that all of these tracts are located within the ACRTA's present service.
 Map 2-14 clearly demonstrates that the ACRTA fixed route serves those census tracts demonstrating the highest probability of need for public transportation.
-The Transit Authority's current fixed route service area, operating between the hours of 6:45 a.m. and 5:15 p.m., challenges transit patrons ability to meet work-related commutes and the needs of major employers for a steady, dependable workforce.
+The Transit Authority's current fixed route service area, operating between the hours of 5:45 AM - 7:20 PM Monday through Friday, and 7:50 AM - 4:20 PM on Saturday challenges transit patrons' ability to meet work-related commutes and the needs of major employers for a steady, dependable workforce.
 In addition to the major employers in the CBD, the ACRTA also serves major retail and service providers located in or near the Lima Mall, as well as Eastgate and Clock Tower shopping centers.

 The ACRTA service area refers to the geographic area in which the Transit Authority has agreed, under contract or by policy, to provide public transportation services.
 The ACRTA's service area differs by type of service.
 With respect to fixed route transit operations, coverage is considered to include that area within a one-quarter (1/4) mile radius of each fixed route.
-The current ACRTA fixed route system service area encompasses 58.67 square miles.
+The current ACRTA fixed route system service area encompasses 407 square miles.

 With respect to complementary paratransit, the ACRTA provides curb-to-curb service to individuals residing within three (3) miles of the current fixed route system.
 ACRTA's Uplift is a complementary paratransit program that serves the mobility challenged within Allen County.
-Any qualifying individual that is prohibited from using the ACRTA regular fixed route bus service, and who is within Zone 1 or Zone 2, approximately three (3) miles off the fixed route, is eligible for the specialized transportation service.
-The Uplift service area encompasses 88.77 square miles.
+Any qualifying individual who prohibited from using the ACRTA regular fixed route bus service, and who is within Zone 1 or Zone 2, approximately three (3) miles off the fixed route, is eligible for the specialized transportation service.
+The Uplift service area encompasses 407 square miles.